mrheault/thegame/README.md

 npm run clean # Delete temporary and distribution build files.
 ```

-<small>Also, you may want to install Gulp and Bower globally, but you are not
+(Optionally, you could install Gulp globally, but you are not required to do
-required to do so.</small>
+so.)

 Happy coding!